pauloancheta/pauloancheta.github.io/_posts/2018-01-11-remote-reflections.md

 While being away from my work, I do get jealous that they do company outings, beers on Friday afternoon, or even team lunch when welcoming a new team member.
 But it's one of those things that there isn't actually a solution for.
-The company cannot just give me a bonus to eat out by myself because even if you did, nothing has changed, that is still not the company culture
+The company cannot just give me a bonus to eat out by myself because even if they did, nothing would changed, that is still not a company culture.
+On special occasions, it is nice that my employer gives out a few incentives such as gift cards or additional allowance for celebrations that I have missed such as the company Christmas party but the fact is, I will still be celebrating without my team.

 Slack is a great tool for remote culture.
 I have found that I keep up with slack more that I've been working remotely since that is the only way I can feel like I'm still part of the team.
 Slack jokes, memes and gifs has become my way to interact and be present with the company.
-Or at least because that is all there is, slack.

-On special occasions, it is nice for my employer to give our a few incentives such as gift cards or additional allowance for celebrations that I have missed such as the company Christmas party.
-Again, not the same but the gesture is definitely appreciated.

 ## Working together: standups, planning sprints, submitting or receiving code reviews, delivery

-I've worked on teams where synchronous standup works best and teams where asynchronous standup has so much value.
-When a team writes blog posts from time to time, the asynchronous standup has alot more value.
-Each day, the standup is detailed to a point where the pull request just made sense because you can follow the thinking behind it, or possibly has a description that details every decision that was made.
-Some people might not like it because each pull request or github issue becomes a thesis.
-Definitely not for a team who does not like reading or writing.
+I've worked on a team where a synchronous standup worked best and a team where asynchronous standup has more value.
+I find that when a team writes blog posts from time to time, the asynchronous standup has more value to the team because each day, the asynchrnous standup (or more of a roundup of what you have done during the day) is detailed to a point where the pull request just made sense.
+I can follow the thinking behind pull-requests from standups or their github descriptions.
+Some people might not like it because each pull request or github issue becomes more like a thesis which definitely is not for a team who does not like reading or writing.

-However, when a team does not write as much, synchronous stand up is more valuable.
-I would admit that there is more team cohesion when doing synchronous standups.
-In the my synchronous team, it made us feel that we are on the same room, given that the internet connection allowed us to have a smooth sailing meeting.
+When a team does is not composed of writers, synchronous stand up is more valuable.
+I would admit that team cohesion is far better when doing synchronous standups.
+But as far as team productivity, I lean towards asynchronous communication.

+Programming is in my point of view, very asynchronous.
+When we create pull-requests, we don't need everyone to work at the same time unless we are pair programming.
+Code review does not need to be synchronous as well because even if it is synchronous, you don't get a review in an instant anyway.

+Architecting software is very synchronous, but when there is too many cooks in the kitchen, it spoils the food.
+I most often think that when architectural meetings take place, I don't have to be present on the meeting because most people who go to that meeting have already set their minds on how to do things.
+I tend to just follow what the presented idea is and then iterate over it.

-Sprint review becomes very boring.
-I find that it does not provide a lot of value.
-Being remote, I tend to look at the "board" every few hours to look for more things to work on.
-Since I am not interrupted in my work, I finish tickets a bit faster and it would stay in review for longer time than usual.
-The only way I can avoid this being stuck in review and testing is to have a perfectionist mentality where my purpose in coding is to not have any review on it and it should just go though testing and deployment.
-While when I give reviews, I don't make it a blocker as much as I can.
+Since I am not interrupted in most of my work day, I tend to finish tickets a bit faster and it would stay in review for longer time than usual because of asnychronosity.
+My solution for this problem is to have a perfectionist mentality where my tickets should just go through the board without hindrance after I have put it in review.
+It seldom happens since there are still points that I have not considered, but it certainly made my tickets go through faster than when I was working synchronously with my co-workers.
+When I review tickets, I would usually just leave a comment and not block them in any way so that others can review the same ticket.

 I make it a point that my peers should not worry about the app on my timezone.
 If there's anything that is happening, I will look after it when I can so their